ureber/ureber.github.io/index.md

 ### <a name="teaching"></a>Teaching

 I teach courses in the areas of political communication and computational methods.
-My most recent teaching activities are:
+My most recent teaching activities include:

 * Introduction to R for communication research (bachelor tutorial, fall 2019, together with Dr. Thomas Häussler and Aleksandra Urman)
 * Introduction to Web scraping and automated content analysis with R (bachelor proseminar, spring 2019)